 Information to support our military families

 Fairfax County Public Schools and West Springfield Elementary School are committed to supporting our military-connected students.
 We value our military-connected families and are thankful their service.
-WSES is proud to have been recognized by the Virginia Department of Education and the Virginia Council on the Interstate Compact on Educational Opportunity for Military Children as a 2020 Purple Star school.
+WSES is proud to have been recognized by the Virginia Department of Education and the Virginia Council on the Interstate Compact on Educational Opportunity for Military Children as a 2023 Purple Star school, its second time receiving this recognition.
 The Purple Star designation is awarded to military-friendly schools that have demonstrated their commitment to meeting the needs of military-connected students and their families.

 Annual Veterans Day Recognition